gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

 ### 1.1 Launch Airbyte in Docker

-- From the command line:
-    1. `cd oaken-spirits/src/production/analytics/airbyte`
 1. Start airbyte

     ```bash
+    cd oaken-spirits/src/production/analytics/airbyte
+    chmod +x start-airbyte.sh
     ./start-airbyte.sh -b
     ```

-    1. Run `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' oaken-mysql` and note the IP address returned.
-This needed to setup the MySQL source.
+1. Run and note the IP address returned.
+This needed to setup the postgres source.

+    ```bash
+    docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' oaken-postgres
+    ```

 ### 1.2.
 Setting Up Airbyte Connectors Using the UI

 Start by launching the Airbyte UI by going to **http://localhost:8000/** in your browser.

 1. **Create a login (for first time login only)**:
-    - enter an email = admin@oakenspirits.org
+    - enter an email = admin@oakenspirits.com (fake site as of 5/2024)
     - Organization name = Oaken Spirits
     - Select **Get started**

 1. **Create a source**:
     - Select **Create your first connection** in the middle of the page
         - Or go to the Sources tab and click on `+ New source`.
-    - Search for MySQL and select it.
+    - Search for postgres and select it.
     - Set up connection
-        - Source name = Oaken MySQL
+        - Source name = Oaken Postgres
-        - Host = the IP address from above, it will not accept host or container name
+        - Host = use the IP address from above, it will not accept host or container name
-        - port = 3306
+        - port = 5434
         - Database = oaken
         - Username = airbyte
         - Password = airbyte
+        - Optional fields
+            Schemas = oaken
+        - Advanced
+            - Update Method = Detect Changes with Xmin System Column
         - Leave all other settings as default
         - Select **Set up source** at the very bottom